f22hd/netlify-plugin-nx-skip-build/README.md

-Netlify Build plugin skip - A netlify plugin that skipping not affected apps in your nx workspace..
+A netlify plugin that skipping not affected apps in your nx workspace..

-# Install
+### Install
 Please install this plugin from the Netlify app.

-# Configuration

-The following `inputs` options are available.